Takashiidobe/notes/src/interviews/design/trivia/bgp.md

+---
+title: What is BGP?
+How Does it Work? date created: Friday, May 12th 2023, 5:07:55 pm date modified: Tuesday, November 12th 2024, 7:08:34 pm
+---
 # What is BGP?
-How does it work?
+How Does it Work?

 BGP (Border Gateway Protocol) is the postal service of the internet.